inkstitch/inkstitch/collections/_docs/en/003-001-manual-stitch.md

 Settings||Description
 ---|--|---
 Running stitch along paths    ||Must be enabled for these settings to take effect.
+Method                        ||Choose manual stitch Max stitch length             ||Stitches longer than this will be subdivided.
+Leave empty for no subdivision.
+Short stitches will be removed according settings in the [preferences](/docs/preferences/).
-Method                        ||Choose running stitch for the running stitch type Manual stitch placement       ||**Enable manual stitches** Repeats                       ||This setting has no effect on manual stitches Running stitch length         ||This setting has no effect on manual stitches Running stitch tolerance      ||This setting has no effect on manual stitches Zig-Zag spacing (peak-to-peak)||This setting has no effect on manual stitches Allow lock stitches           ||Usually manual stitches to not add lock stitches automatically and you have to include them directly into your path.
+Allow lock stitches           ||Usually manual stitches to not add lock stitches automatically and you have to include them directly into your path.
 But you can enable them through the setting `force lock stitches`.
 Force lock stitches           ||Enables lock stitches for manual stitches.
 Trim After                    ||Trim the thread after sewing this object.